What is a location extension?

 Without CallRail, calls to your location extensions are indistinguishable from all other calls to your main business line, making it impossible to know what sources, campaigns, and ads are directing people to your business.

-How to create and use a CallRail tracking number in your Google Ads location extensions
+How to manually create and use a CallRail tracking number as a location extension

 - Log in to your CallRail account and click the + in the upper-right corner of the page and select Create Number.